abprogramming/esp8266-thermostat/README.md

 # What's this?
 An open IoT thermostat firmware for ESP8266 and [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos/), a nice FreeRTOS implementation for this microcontoller.
-This my first hardware/embeddded software project using the ESP8266, so it's intended to expolit as many features of this MCU, so I decided to make it public as it may be useful for others too.
+This my first hardware/embeddded software project using the ESP8266, so it's intended to expolit many features of this MCU, so I decided to make it public as it may be useful for others too.

 # Features of version v1.0
 * Two Dallas temperature sensors for inside and outside temperatures.